BorgesJVT/simulated-annealing-tsp/README.md

 ```
 $ ./solving_tsp ../data/wi29.tsp
 ```
+At the end, the program gives you the shortest path found.
 You can compare your results (using your parameters settings) to the optimal result [2].

 The program only works with instances of type TSP and edge weight type EUC_2D.